I-601A Waiver Attorney: Provisional Unlawful Presence Waiver Process FAQs (Continued 2)

 USCIS has confirmed during the public engagement earlier today that the agency will use its current guidance in deciding whether to refer the case to ICE for removal proceedings if the waiver application request is denied.
 Consistent with Department of Homeland Security enforcement priorities, DHS does not envision initiating removal proceedings against aliens or referring aliens to ICE whose provisional unlawful presence waiver applications have been approved.

-Consistent with its civil enforcement priorities, DHS has stated that an individual whose request for a provisional unlawful presence waiver is denied or who withdraws the waiver request prior to final adjudication will typically be referred to ICE only if he or she is considered a DHS enforcement priority – that is, if the individual has a criminal history, has committed fraud, or otherwise poses a threat to national security or public safety.
+Consistent with its civil enforcement priorities, DHS has stated that an individual whose request for a provisional unlawful presence waiver is denied or who withdraws the waiver request prior to final adjudication will typically be referred to ICE only if he or she is considered a DHS enforcement priority – that is, if the individual has a criminal history, has committed fraud, or otherwise poses a threat to national security or public safety.33.
+Can I leave the United States before biometrics collection?

-No, in accordance with the new rule, a provisional unlawful presence waiver is automatically revoked if the alien, at any time before or after the approval of the provisional unlawful presence waiver, or before the immigrant visa is issued, reenters or attempts to reentered the United States without being admitted or paroled.
+No, in accordance with the new rule, a provisional unlawful presence waiver is automatically revoked if the alien, at any time before or after the approval of the provisional unlawful presence waiver, or before the immigrant visa is issued, reenters or attempts to reentered the United States without being admitted or paroled.35.
+Do I need an attorney to apply for a provisional unlawful presence waiver?

 We recommend that you consult with an immigration attorney experienced in inadmissibility waiver process before you apply.
 Careful review of your case will help determine whether you qualify for the new process or whether any additional grounds of inadmissibility apply.
 Our office has extensive experience focused on various waivers of inadmissibility.
 Our attorneys will help you determine whether provisional waiver processing is the best solution for your immigration case.
-Feel free to contact our office for your free initial consultation and waiver eligibility assessment.
+Feel free to contact our office for your free initial consultation and waiver eligibility assessment.« Go To Previous Page